lupyuen/lora-sx1262/README.md

 __CAUTION: Sending a LoRa Message on PineDio USB (not PineDio BL602) above 29 bytes will cause message corruption!__

+__CAUTION: Receiving a LoRa Message on PineDio USB (not PineDio BL602) above 28 bytes will cause message corruption!__

 (CH341 SPI seems to have trouble transferring a block of 32 bytes)

 Ported from Semtech's Reference Implementation of SX1262 Driver...